pvdz/preval/tests/cases/normalize/expressions/statement/for_in_left/auto_pattern_arr_s-seq.md

 ## Todos triggered

-- (todo) inline computed array property read
+- (todo) Deal with array spreads in arr mutation?
 - (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
-- (todo) arr_mutation: implement array inlining analysis stuff

 ## Globals